- I am obsessed with the idea of continuous delivery.

 aws cloudfront create-invalidation --distribution-id $CLOUDFRONT_ID --paths "/*"

-• The next workflow file is PR.yaml.
-This one works very similarly to master.yaml, except we are uploading a development version to a S3 sub-path.
+, except we are uploading a development version to a S3 sub-path. - name: install

 run: npm install